-To facilitate social distancing, carriage rides are sold by the whole carriage and may be purchased at the Lumber House Ticket Office (on Duke of Gloucester Street across from Palace Green), or the William Pitt Store (on the corner of Duke of Gloucester Street and Botetourt Street) on the day of use.
+To facilitate social distancing, carriage rides are sold by the whole carriage and may be purchased at the Lumber House Ticket Office (on Duke of Gloucester Street across from Palace Green) on the day of use.
 These rides are a popular experience and often sell out quickly, so we recommend making your reservation as early in the day as possible.
 Guests with a current admission ticket or annual pass receive a $15 discount on carriage rides.* Children must be accompanied by an adult.

 Learn More about Carriage and Wagon Rides here.

 Colonial Williamsburg strives to conduct its activities in accordance with the highest ethical standards to assure accountability, informed decision-making, and policies that are consistent with the institution’s mission statement and public service responsibility.
 This is articulated in the Foundation’s mission and is supported by numerous policies and standards.
 Read our Code of Ethics.